mindfiredigital/MobileQuickLaunchKit-iOS/docs/manual_installation_setup.md

 ## 2. Adding The MQLCore or MQLCoreUI Package to your Project

 * Download the code as zip and extract it.
-* Find the package MQLCore or MQLCoreUI in the MobileQuickLaunchKit folder inside the extracted folder.
+* Find the package MQLCore or MQLCoreUI in the downloaded project inside the extracted folder.
 * Copy the MQLCore or MQLCoreUI folder, whichever you want to add, inside your project's root folder.
 * Add the below Package.swift file in the MQLCore or MQLCoreUI folder